yairm210/Unciv/Mods.md

 A list of uniques and how to use them can be found [here](uniques)!

-Some images don't exist at all in the base game, but can be added in mods.
-For example, [here](https://github.com/yairm210/Unciv-leader-portrait-mod-example) is an example of how to add leader portraits to mods, which can compliment the base game.
+Some images don't exist at all in the base game, but can be added in mods [see above](#adding-wonder-splash-screens) [or here](#adding-leader-portraits).
+For example, [here](https://github.com/yairm210/Unciv-leader-portrait-mod-example) is mod showing how to add leader portraits, which can complement the base game.